 Let’s check back in 10 years and see who was more right.
+So far, the bear market in 2022 has argued towards expecting lower returns going forward.
 In the meantime, we can run a simple simulation to see how Vanguard’s forecasts could be right.

 For example, let’s say you invested $100,000 in stocks.
 A 4.02% compound return for 10 years would mean you’d end up with $148,309.
 Not bad if inflation is truly only 1.58% a year.

 There are many ways to get to $148,309 in 10 years.

 One way is to experience a 10% compound annual return for nine years.
 Your portfolio will have grown to $235,794.
 Then in the 10th year, your 100% S&P 500 portfolio experiences a 59% crash after the Taliban start World War III.

 Another way is to experience a 7% compound annual return for three years to $119,101.
 In the fourth year, your portfolio experiences a 10% correction that brings its value down to $107,191.
 Then over the next six years, your portfolio compounds at 5.6% a year to get to $148,309.

 In other words, when you see expected return forecasts, don’t think linearly.
 Think dynamically.
 Stocks correct by 10%+ every couple of years.
 Meanwhile, we’ve experienced two 30%+ corrections within one year since 2007.

 Your Chance Of Not Running Out Of Money With A 50-Year Retirement

 One of your main goals in retirement is to never run out of money.
 Therefore, it’s much better to die with a little too much than a little too little.